FriendlyNeighborhoodShane/MinMicroG/README.md

  - Permission files for all of this
  - An addon.d file to backup/restore everything on a rom flash

+The things included in the MinimalIAP zip are:
+ - MicroG (GMSCore, GSFProxy, Maps APIv1) (from MicroG FDroid repo)
+ - Google Play store (modded for IAPs by Setialpha)
+ - Some Google DRM jars (From OpenGApps GitHub repo)
+ - Permission files for all of this
+ - An addon.d file to backup/restore everything on a rom flash

 The things included in the AuroraServices Edition zip are:
  - AuroraServices (From Whyorean's GitLab)
  - Permission files for all of this